Best Robot Lawn Mower Without Boundary Wire UK

 Is a mower without boundary wire better?

-For most UK gardens, yes: setup takes minutes instead of a day, there's no wire to break, and boundary changes are an app edit.
+For most UK gardens, yes: setup is an app-based boundary walk rather than a day of digging, there's no wire to break, and boundary changes are an app edit.
+Exact setup time varies with garden size and complexity.
 Wired mowers still win on price under £450 and under heavy tree cover.

 What happens if the mower loses signal?